itko/itko.github.io/_pages/connectivity.md

 	    src="/assets/images/projects/connectivity/graph_circular.svg">
 </figure>

 And there we have it: our final graph.
+We can see that some paths are more probable than others, and we can already see that some patches are "busier" than others.

-With this we can start asking interesting questions, such as "If we wish to protect one forest patch, which should it be?", or "If we want to regenerate some forest in the area, where should we do it in order to maximize species movement?"
+With this we can start asking interesting questions, such as "Which forest patches are most important to protect?", or "Where should we regrow forests in order to improve connectivity?"

 ## Conclusion
 To maintain biodiversity, animals need to be able to move around.
-We therefore need to model the movement of species between forest patches.
-This helps us understand how and where to focus our conservation efforts.
+By thinking of forests as nodes of a graph, we can start to understand how and where to focus our conservation efforts.